MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 ::: moniker range="vs-2019"

-How you use Visual Studio 2019 to open a project from a GitHub repo depends on what version you use.
-Specifically, if you've installed version [**version 16.8**](/visualstudio/releases/2019/release-notes/) or later, there's a new [Git experience in Visual Studio](../ide/git-with-visual-studio.md) available that's more fully integrated than before.
+How you use Visual Studio 2019 to open a project from a GitHub repo depends on what version you have.
+Specifically, if you've installed version [**version 16.8**](/visualstudio/releases/2019/release-notes/) or later, there's a new, more fully integrated [Git experience in Visual Studio](../ide/git-with-visual-studio.md) available to you.

 But no matter which version you have installed, you can always open a project from a GitHub repo by using Visual Studio.